 Hello, readers welcome to the new post.
 In this post, we will discuss JAVA Language.
 It is high level based at certain class, specific object-directed programming language.
-It is a general-purpose language and comes with features of run anywhere, writes the single time it means coding writing in this module can be operated at any platform.
+It is a general-purpose language and comes with features of run anywhere, and writing a single time it means coding writing in this module can be operated at any platform.

-Here we will cover different features with the details.
-So let get started.
+Here we will cover different features in the detail.
+So let’s get started.

 Introduction to Java

 By Dave Beazley – (originally published in Intro to Java as an ACM Computing Reviews PDF) This tutorial is based on the Introduction to Java source code available in the repository.
 This tutorial provides a thorough understanding of how Java works.
-Java Tutorial: Java Interpreter Java is a very powerful programming language and a big part of its strength lies in the fact that it is compiled.
+Tutorial on Java: Java Interpreter Java is a highly strong programming language, and the fact that it is compiled plays a significant role in its capacity.

 Key Features of Java